Covid 19 coronavirus: Rotorua's unsung heroes of the lockdown

 • Covid 19 coronavirus: Spain's army finds rest home residents dead in their beds, hospitals on verge of collapse

-Every day, Tauranga's frontline essential workers risk being exposed to the deadly Covid-19 virus.
+Every day, Rotorua's frontline essential workers risk being exposed to the deadly Covid-19 virus.

 They do it because New Zealand needs them to - they're hailed as the 'unsung heroes" of the coronavirus pandemic.